mikeebowen/ooxml-validator-vscode/README.md

 - `ooxml.fileFormatVersion`: Number that specifies the version of Office to use to validate OOXML files.
 Must be in `[2007, 2010, 2013, 2016, 2019, 2021]`.
 If no value is set or the value is not valid, defaults to 2021
 - `ooxml.outPutFilePath`:
   String that specifies the absolute file path to write the output of the validator.
 If the file name does not end in ".json" or ".csv", ".csv" will be appended to the filename and saved as a .csv file.
 Path **MUST** be absolute.
 If no value is set, no log file will be saved.
-- `ooxml.overwriteLogFile`: If true, the log file will overwrite previous log files of the same name if they exist.
+- `ooxml.overwriteLogFile`: If true, the new log file will overwrite previous log file of the same name if it exists.
 If false, a unique timestamp is added to the filename.
 Default is false.
 - `ooxml.dotNetPath`: The absolute path to the .Net Runtime.
 Path **MUST** be absolute.
 If not set, the extension will use [.NET Install Tool for Extension Authors](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.vscode-dotnet-runtime) to download the .Net Runtime.

 ## Release Notes